 It reflects my utilitarian outlook (the greatest good for the greatest number), and my belief that there is no objective ‘correct’ answer to the question of what forms nature should take.

 This is partly because historical baselines are morally arbitrary.
 Conservation often aspires to recreate population sizes and species distributions that existed at a chosen point in the past, even though change is the one constant in nature.
 There’s no reason that one particular moment in nature’s past was morally significant.
 I’m concerned by anti-human narratives which automatically assume that human influences on nature are bad.
 When did we decide that humans and nature are separate?

 My belief that there are no objective answers in conservation is also based on the view that ecological wholes, such as species and ecosystems, don’t have intrinsic value.
+‘Biodiversity’ isn’t intrinsically valuable so can’t be our over-arching goal.
 As I will explain below, it is hard to justify that species have value for their own sake.

 I initially found these viewpoints very uncomfortable, as they contradicted the beliefs I had absorbed as a young conservationist.
 I had wanted to recreate past ecosystems free from non-native species, and I felt the imperative of halting extinctions simply because it was wrong.